php-fig/fig-standards/proposed/http-message.md

 ### 1.1 Messages

-HTTP messages consist of requests from a client to a server and responses from a server to a client.
-These messages are represented by `Psr\Http\Message\RequestInterface` and `Psr\Http\Message\ResponseInterface` respectively.
+A HTTP message is either request from a client to a server or a response from a server to a client.
+HTTP messages are therefor represented by classes implementing `Psr\Http\Message\RequestInterface` and `Psr\Http\Message\ResponseInterface` respectively.

 - Both `Psr\Http\Message\RequestInterface` and `Psr\Http\Message\ResponseInterface` extend